 She grew up in a village not far from Cange, and lost three of her eight siblings.
 Merçon left her hometown when she was 18 to continue her schooling in Port-au-Prince, but, unable to pay school fees, she dropped out to study at a vocational school where she learned to embroider.
 Living with her sister in Cité Soleil, a slum near the bay of Port-au-Prince, she struggled to get enough to eat.

-Merçon took up with a man named Joel, but he fell ill shortly after their son was born and died a year later.
+Merçon started a relationship with a man named Joel, but he fell ill shortly after their son was born and died a year later.
 After her own diagnosis, she assumed he’d died of AIDS.
 She met another man and had another child, but her second partner abandoned her after she became sick.

 A decade after her diagnosis, Merçon’s health rapidly worsened.
 By October 1999, she weighed 79 pounds.
 Farmer and Ophelia Dahl, PIH’s executive director, hiked to her home and found her bedridden.
 Her father had collected materials to build her coffin.